 The simple seed starting guide

-You only need three things to start seeds – dirt, seeds and water.
+You only need three things to start seeds – dirt, seeds, and water.
 Yes, it is that simple.
-Books on growing will give you all sorts of complicated steps and those are helpful to improve germination and ensuring healthy plants but when you read them, it can be intimidating.
+Books on growing will give you all sorts of complicated steps and those are helpful to improve germination and ensure healthy plants but when you read them, it can be intimidating.

-When I can I start direct seeding in my area?
+When can I start direct seeding in my area?

 You need to know your last frost date to accurately determine when you can start seeds.